Submitty/submitty.github.io/_docs/developer/development_instructions/updating_dependencies.md

 As Submitty is an application, not a library, each dependency in both of those files are pinned to a specific version, and should not be set to use a range (e.g. use `1.0.0` over `^1.0.0`).

+For developing purposes, if there are code changes are made to the packages managed by [npm](https://npmjs.com) ( [Submitty/pdf-annotate.js](https://github.com/Submitty/pdf-annotate.js) for example), to view the changes locally:
+  1. Clone the repo for the package into the Submitty VM.
+  1. Run `npm install`.
+  1. Run `npm run build`.
+  1. Edit the `package.json` file located in `site` to have the package point the new directory.
+  1. Run the install script.

 For python dependencies, we use [pip](https://pip.pypa.io/en/stable/).
 These are installed currently only at installation time, and not managed by Submitty currently.
 The current list of packages can be found in [.setup/install_system](https://github.com/Submitty/Submitty/blob/master/.setup/install_system.sh).
 You should